-es Pre AP/A Advanced AP
+Regular Classe es Pre AP/A Advanced AP

-Daily - 40% Daily - 30%
+Daily - 50% Daily - 40% Daily - 30%

-Major - 60% Major - 70%
+Major - 50% Major - 60% Major - 70%

-or or
+or or or

-Daily - 30% Daily - 20%
+Daily - 40% Daily - 30% Daily - 20%

-%Homework-10% Homework-10%
+Homework-10%Homework-10% Homework-10%

-Major - 60% Major - 70%
+Major - 50% Major - 60% Major - 70%

-Daily - 40% Major - 60% or Daily - 30% %Homework-10%

 - Grades 9-12 must have a minimum of 1 grade per week per subject area-posted in Skyward.
-At least 1 major grade per subject posted by progress report time. - The semester grade will be determined in the following way: 1st six weeks = 28%, 2nd six weeks = 28%, 3rd six weeks = 28%, 3rd six weeks = 28%, and semester exam = 15%.
+At least 1 major grade per subject posted by progress report time. - The semester grade will be determined in the following way: 1st six weeks = 28%, 2nd six weeks = 28%, 3rd six weeks = 29%, and semester exam = 15%.
 If a student passes both semesters of a year long course, the student receives one credit.
 If a student passes the fall semester of a year long course, the student receives 1⁄2 credit regardless of the spring semester grade.
 If a student fails the fall semester of a year long course but passes the spring semester, then the two semesters will be averaged together for a yearly average.
-If the average is passing, the student receives will receive 1⁄2 credit if passed. - All graded assignments must have a minimum of 10 questions or a rubric with 10 points or categories, with the exception of essay assignments, and open ended responses. - Seniors only- Dual Credit courses for Spring semester will not be calculated in class rank.
+If the average is passing, the student receives one full credit.
+Semester only courses will receive 1⁄2 credit if passed.

+- All graded assignments must have a minimum of 10 questions or a rubric with 10 points or categories, with the exception of essay assignments, and open ended responses. - Seniors only- Dual Credit courses for Spring semester will not be calculated in class rank.